CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 ### Task 2: Review Azure Monitor VM Insights functionality

+In this task, you are reviewing the Azure Monitor VM Insights functionality for your virtual machine (az801l09-vm0).

 1. On **SEA-SVR2**, in the Azure portal, browse back to the **az801l09-vm0** virtual machine page.
 1. On the **az801l09-vm0** virtual machine page, on the vertical menu on the left side, in the **Monitoring** section, select **Insights (1)**.
 Navigate to **Performance (2)** tab, review the default set of metrics, including **logical disk performance, CPU utilization, available memory, as well as bytes sent and received rates (3)**.